The 10 Best Running and Biking Trails Near Center City Philadelphia

 Loop: 8.45 miles; (26.5 miles if loop is not taken)

 The paved path begins behind the Philadelphia Museum of Art and winds its way along Boathouse Row before reaching Falls Bridge in East Falls.
-At the bridge, hang a left and cross over to the opposite side of the river to finish the second half of the loop on Martin Luther King Jr. Drive.
+At the bridge, hang a left, cross over to the opposite side of the river and head back toward the city to finish the second half of the loop on Martin Luther King Jr. Drive.

 For those looking for a (much) longer workout, keep going straight instead of turning left at Falls Bridge.
 The full Schuylkill River Trail extends 26.5 miles, ending at Valley Forge National Historical Park, and provides a primarily flat, tree-lined route that's perfect for serious cyclists.
 Suggested starting point: 640 Water Works Drive